-The Plan's accounts receivable as of December 31, 2022 and 2021, totaled \$8.3 million and \$20.0 million, respectively and were primarily related to the AHCCCS Contract.
-Because the Plan's primary creditor is the state of Arizona, the allowance for doubtful accounts is insignificant.
+The Plan's accounts receivable as of December 31, 2023 and 2022, totaled \$10.7 million and \$8.3 million, respectively and were primarily related to the AHCCCS Contract.
+Because the Plan's primary creditor is the state of Arizona, the allowance for credit losses is insignificant.
 Any amounts determined to be uncollectible are charged to expense when such determination is made.